tracker code

 How does GUV destroy Pathogens?

-PP-L’s UV-C products have been developed over 80 years at our Swiss manufacturing facility.
+PP-L’s GUV products have been developed over 80 years at our Swiss manufacturing facility.
 With over 130 global patents built up since 1939, the products rely on the trusted blend of gasses in quartz glass tubes to produce the most effective antiviral UV-C light on the market.

-UV-C light is a non-ionising form of radiation with a wavelength between 200nm-280nm, our products produce a wavelength of 254nm – the optimum wavelength for destroying microorganisms – and our products are also non-ozone producing, unlike some UV products.
+GUV light is a non-ionising form of radiation with a wavelength between 200nm-280nm, our products produce a wavelength of 254nm – the optimum wavelength for destroying microorganisms – and our products are also non-ozone producing, unlike some UV products.

-UV-C light is also known as germicidal ultraviolet irradiative light (UVGI) as it destroys the DNA and RNA of microbes by breaking bonds between the thymine and adenine pair and bonding two adjacent thymine nucleotides together.
+GUV light is also known as germicidal ultraviolet irradiative light (UVGI) as it destroys the DNA and RNA of microbes by breaking bonds between the thymine and adenine pair and bonding two adjacent thymine nucleotides together.
 This instantaneous inactivation process stops the exposed microbes from undergoing mitosis and causing harm whether they be in the air, on surfaces or in liquids.

 The inactivation solution depends on the medium, environment, hazard source, presence of people or animals, temperature, humidity, bio-load (viral load), exposure time and target microbe that one seeks to eradicate.